lm2612/lm2612.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a postdoc at Stanford University, interested in how we can use machine learning to improve climate models.
+I am a postdoctoral researcher at Stanford University, interested in how we can use machine learning to improve climate models.
 I am currently working on gravity wave parameterizations, which are used to represent the subgrid-scale portion of the gravity wave spectrum in climate models.

-My main interests include machine learning and Bayesian statistics.
+I work on calibration and uncertainty of parameterizations and on machine learning alternatives.

+Research Interests

+My main interests include machine learning and Bayesian statistics for aiding climate change projection.
+I am interested in climate model emulation to understand the impacts of climate change at low computational costs.
+I am also interested in in machine learning approaches to improve climate models, effectively creating hybrid climate models, which combine traditional dynamical solvers with novel machine learning components.

+Feel free to reach out to me at lauraman@stanford.edu